 Relay

+4.12.1 General

 A Relay is an entity that logically consists of a Relay AP and a Relay STA.

 The Relay AP is an AP with additional functionalities for the relaying of frames (see 9.48 (Relay operation)) that resides inside a Relay entity.
-The Relay AP supports 4 address frame format and includes the Relay element in its Beacon, Association , and Probe Response frames.
+The Relay AP supports 4 address frame format and includes the Relay element in its Beacon, (Re-)Association Response, and Probe Response frames.

-The Relay STA is a non-AP STA with additional functionalities for the relaying of frames (see 9.48 (Relay operation)), that resides inside a Relay and that successfully completes association and authentication with a parent AP, and receives a Relay element in the association response.
+The Relay STA is a non-AP STA with additional functionalities for the relaying of frames (see 9.48 (Relay operation)), that resides inside a Relay and that successfully completes association and authentication with a AP, and receives a Relay element in the (Re-)Association Response.

-The Relay forwards frames from (to) STAs associated to the Relay AP to (from) the AP that Relay STA is associated to.
+The Relay STA forwards frames from STAs associated to the Relay AP of the same Relay entity to the AP to which it is associated.
+The Relay AP forwards frames to non-AP STAs associated to it that are received from the AP to which the Relay STA of the same Relay entity is associated.

-A non-Relay AP that has Relay STAs associated to it is called Root AP.
-The Root AP includes a Relay element with the Control field set to 0 in Beacons, Probe Responses and Association responses.
+A non-Relay AP that has Relay STAs associated to it is known as a Root AP.
+A Root AP includes a Relay element with the Control field value equal to 0 in Beacons, Probe Responses and (Re-)Association Responses.

-The Relay is illustrated in Figure 4-31 (Relay), where Relay 1 and Relay 2 are Relays whose Relay STAs are associated with an AP that is a Root AP.
-STA 1 and STA 2 are STAs associated with the Relay AP inside Relay 1.
-STA3, and STA4 are STAs associated with the Relay AP inside Relay 2.
-Relayed frames between a AP and its associated Relay STA use either the 4-address frame format or the A-MSDU format.
+An example of a Relay function is illustrated in Figure 4-31 (Relay), where Relay 1 and Relay 2 are Relays, both of which consisting of a Relay STA and a Relay AP, whose Relay STAs are associated with an AP that is a Root AP.
+STA 1 and STA 2 are non-AP STAs associated with the Relay AP of Relay 1.
+STA3 and STA4 are non-AP STAs associated with the Relay AP of Relay 2.
+Frames from STA 1 and STA 2 are forwarded via the Relay AP of Relay 1 to the Relay STA of Relay 1 and then to the Root AP.
+Similarly, frames from the Root AP are forwarded to STA 1 and to STA 2 via the Relay STA and the Relay AP of Relay 1.